Polyura delphis

 Polyura delphis, the jewelled nawab, is a butterfly found in India and Southeast Asia that belongs to the rajahs and nawabs group, that is, the Charaxinae subfamily of the brush-footed butterflies family.
-This butterfly has multiple red spots bordered by yellow bands on a metallic white background.
+The front wings have a concave outer edge and hind wings bear two tails.The upperside is white, largely marked with brown at the apex of the forewings.
+The reverse is metallic white decorated with yellow chevron lines and red marks.
 The wingspan is about 2.75 inches (70 mm).